Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Definitions

-\fullversion{ Since we will deal with trees, we introduce some preliminary definitions for trees.
-Consider a tree $G_T=(V,E)$, and a vertex $v \in V$.
-We denote by $G_T(v)$ the subtree of $G_T$ rooted at $v$.
-In the rest of the paper, given an internal vertex $v$, we assume that the children of $v$ are ordered according to same ordering.
+\fullversion{ Since we will consider MCC and MEC restricted to trees, we introduce some definitions that will be useful in the rest of the paper.
+Given a tree $G_T=(V,E)$ and a vertex $v \in V$, we denote by $G_T(v)$ the subtree of $G_T$ rooted at $v$.
 The children of a node $v$ are called \emph{siblings}.
-Let $x_1, \dots, x_z$ be the children of $v$.
-We denote by $G_T(v - x_t)$, with $1 \leq t \leq z$, the subtree obtained from $G_T(v)$ by removing subtrees $G_T(x_t), \dots, G_T(x_z)$. }
+Moreover, we assume that for each internal vertex $v$ of a tree the children of $v$ are ordered according to same ordering. }